kkr202mlds/Health-and-Medicine-Assistant-Chatbot-App/report.md

 WIP:
 - At this point my main goal is create graph with help of Neural Network Model and using different library Natural Language Toolkit(nltk), Stemming and matplotlib.
 - Implement Data Loading and Data Preprocessing in the model
-- Implement Bag of words, Tokenization ideas in the model
+- Implement Bag of words, Tokenization ideas, Hyper-parameters, Chat Dataset,  Loss and optimizer in the  Neural Network model
 - Creating this scenarios to implement them in the code